 An eligible applicant is a student with at least one year of post-secondary coursework (24 credits) from an accredited institution who is planning on transferring to a Wisconsin college or university.
-Awardee receives a one-time $2,000 scholarship for the 2019-2020 academic year.
+Recipients will receive a one-time $2,000 scholarship for the 2019-2020 academic year.

 $5,000 Delores Pemma Scholarship

 2-year technical college scholarship for first-year students

 An eligible applicant is a Wisconsin resident who is seeking to enroll as a first-year student at an accredited 2-year Wisconsin technical school or college.
-Awardee receives $2,500/year for two years.
+Recipients will receive $2,500/year for two years.

 $10,000 Lois Crowe Scholarship

 4-year undergraduate student scholarship for first-year students

 An eligible applicant is a Wisconsin high school senior who is seeking to enroll as a first-year undergraduate student at an accredited Wisconsin college/university.
-Awardee receives $2,500/year for four years.
+Recipients will receive $2,500/year for four years.